antzGames/Godot_Vertex_Animation_Textures_Plugin/README.md

 There are two demo scenes in the `demo` subfolder:

 - **MultipleAnimations**: 90 instances with 5 animations, with different scales, and positions.
+Every 3 seconds all instances change animations tracks.
 - **AlphaTest**: Shows how to control alpha so that you can fade in/out individual instances.

 The skeleton mesh included in the demo has 5 baked in animations: